Becoming Gyalyum Chemo: Engaging Diki Tsering & Her Gender Critiques

 This all-consuming critique that many readers presumed also suggests that they missed how Diki Tsering never spoke of gendered role as static.
 For instance, she is critical of how girls are devalued overall in Amdo, however, she also complicates this critique by sharing stories of her grandfather, who valued her for her.
 “Many a time” she writes, “I asked my grandfather whether he would have preferred a boy. […] Instead, he’d tweak my ears and say, ‘Would I have said you were a girl even before you were born?’
 Then I was transported into the great joy.
 It meant a great deal to me to be wanted for myself and not for the practicality of my sex” (23-4).
 Drawing on Sherry Ortner’s “Making Gender,” I want to highlight individual agency in being able to determine how subjects situate and negotiate the terms of the patriarchal structure they live within (1996).
 While she points to prevailing gendered norms regarding the devaluation of girls in her society as a whole, she also points to the way her grandfather cherished her to counter such societal assumptions.
 Rather than internalize all these gendered assumptions passively, her grandfather is agentive in how he decides to interact with such prevailing gendered structural assumptions.

 Further, the assumption that Diki Tsering was overall negative about Tibetan approaches to gendered roles also fails to consider the empowering position of her role as mother to the Dalai Lama.
 As mentioned, becoming mother to reincarnate lamas elevated her overall structural position in Tsongkha, followed by Lhasa.
 It is due to her secular role as the mother to the Dalai Lama that she is celebrated in contemporary Tibetan society as “the grate mother.”
 Prior to becoming the mother to the Dalai Lama, Diki Tsering describes herself as a simple peasant.
 She belonged to neither religious nor secular hierarchy.
 It was her son’s recognition as the Dalai Lama, through whom, Diki Tsering and her family were conferred elevated status.
 Her autobiography is clear in marking this status transformation in relation to the recognition of her son as the Dalai Lama.
-Although her autobiography lacks in-depth discussion regarding her feelings on being the Dalai Lama’s mother, her dedication towards servicing him, even while he was residing at the Potala and in exile, suggests she took that role serious.
+Although her autobiography lacks in-depth discussion regarding her feelings on being the Dalai Lama’s mother, her dedication in providing service and care, even while he was residing at the Potala and in exile, suggests she took that role serious.
 In addition to considering Lhamo Tsering her son, she also took serious his spiritual role as the Dalai Lama—elevating his status above hers due to his spiritual prowess.
 Thus, she considered her role as mother to the Dalai Lama, a gendered role, empowering.
-Here, I speak of empowerment through Buddhist frameworks which conceptualize it within the context of merit (karma)–where good merit is accrued when servicing a Bodhisattva (the Dalai Lama) on their path.
+Here, I speak of empowerment through Buddhist frameworks which conceptualize it within the context of merit (karma)–where good merit is accrued when in service of a Bodhisattva (the Dalai Lama) on their path.
 This framework of empowerment through her role as a mother to a religious figure is barely engaged in reviews of Dalai Lama, My Son.

 While becoming mother to the 14th Dalai Lama is highlighted in the first half of the book, the book isn’t necessarily dedicated to emphasizing that role any further.
 In other words, the book does not try to convince its reader that she is the Dalai Lama’s mother.
 Instead, the second half the book assumes readers are already convinced of her role as the mother.
 That’s why the second portion of the book covers events that are closely tied to the Dalai Lama’s own journey from that historical period.
 To repeat, while I have argued that the first portion of Diki Tsering’s autobiography introduces her as the girl who became the Dalai Lama’s mother, the second portion of this autobiography covers events that serve to reemphasize a family history that is closely tied to Tibet’s national history regarding invasion, escape and exile.
 Thus, Diki Tsering’s autobiography serves the purpose of introducing her, while reemphasizing Tibet’s national history through her own personal narrative.
 However, due to this overall commitment, her autobiography fails to shed light on other aspects of her life.